svenslaggare/StackJIT/README.md

 ###Branches###
 Only branches within the current function is supported.

+###Types###
+The VM supports the given types: Array references (ArrayRef) and 32bits integers (Int).
+It also supports the special type 'Void' which is only allowed as return type which indicates no return type.
+The type names are case insensitive, but this may be changed in the future.

 ###Locals###
 The VM supports per stack-frame locals.
+The locals are typed, but not explicitly typed.
+The type of the local is determined the first time the local is stored (at compile time, not runtime).
+Loading a local without type results in an error.
 Currently the number of locals per frame is hardcoded to four (indexed 0-3).

-###Types###
-The VM supports the given types: Array references and integers (32 bits).
-The type names are case insensitive, but this may be changed in the future.

 ###Function calls###
 Both native and user defined functions can be called.
 The arguments are popped from